npmcomponent/CharlotteGore-tick/Readme.md

+*This repository is a mirror of the [component](http://component.io) module [charlottegore/tick](http://github.com/charlottegore/tick).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/charlottegore-tick`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # Tick

   A single animationFrame/timeout loop with normalised output across browsers.
 Callbacks are passed as parameters the time elapsed since the callback was added and a function to stop the callback from being called again.